jedr/dude-wheres-my-stocks/README.md

 ### Running the app on bare metal

 Requirements:
 * Node.js - the version that is used in Dockerfile.
-It should be the latest LTS version.
+It should be the latest (non-LTS) version.
 * Yarn - the latest version of Yarn 1.

 ```